 New Year’s Day: 12pm to 8pm.

-Tickets: Tickets are only required for rides and attractions.
 Purchase online in advance or at the event.

-Payment: Ticket purchases are cashless.
+Payment: All ticket purchases are cashless.

-Vegetarian: Yes, plenty of options.
+Vegetarian: Yes, plenty of options as is typical in Edinburgh.

 Vegan: Yes, plenty of options.

-Gluten free: Yes, but limited.
+Gluten-free: Yes, but limited.
+Ask before ordering.

-I suggest staying at Market Street Hotel as it’s a 6-minute walk to both East Princes Street Gardens and George Street.
+I suggest staying at the Market Street Hotel as it’s a 6-minute walk to both East Princes Street Gardens and George Street.

 Location Map

-Local Specialties
+Food Specialties

-Haggis: The traditional Scottish dish with sheep’s heart, liver, and lungs mixed with onions, oatmeal, and spices, served with neeps (turnips) and tatties (potatoes).
+- Haggis: The traditional Scottish dish with sheep’s heart, liver, and lungs mixed with onions, oatmeal, and spices, served with neeps (turnips) and tatties (potatoes).

-Shortbread: The classic buttery and crumbly Scottish biscuit made with sugar, flour, and butter, often served as a snack or with tea.
+- Shortbread: The classic buttery and crumbly Scottish biscuit made with sugar, flour, and butter, often served as a snack or with tea.

 Food and Drink Stalls

-Irn-Bru fudge: It’s a sweet and creamy fudge infused with the unique flavour of Scottish Irn-Bru.
+- Irn-Bru fudge: It’s a sweet and creamy fudge infused with the unique flavour of Scottish Irn-Bru.

-Crepes: French-style pancakes filled with sweet or savoury toppings, such as Nutella, bananas or ham and cheese.
+- Crepes: French-style pancakes filled with sweet or savoury toppings, such as Nutella, bananas or ham and cheese.
 They’re made to order at the markets.

-Roasted chestnuts: A classic winter snack, roasted chestnuts are sold in paper cones.
+- Roasted chestnuts: A classic winter snack, roasted chestnuts are sold in paper cones.

-Mulled wine: Hot red wine infused with cinnamon, cloves, and citrus peel is a popular German specialty.
+- Mulled wine: Hot red wine infused with cinnamon, cloves, and citrus peel is a popular German specialty.

-Whisky and gin: Scotland is also known for its spirits, and you can find a variety of locally produced bottles at the market.
+- Whisky and gin: Scotland is also known for its spirits, and you can find a variety of locally produced bottles at the market.

-Edinburgh Gin baubles: A unique gift, these Christmas baubles are filled with Edinburgh Gin and come in flavours that include rhubarb and ginger, pomegranate and rose, and classic gin.
+- Edinburgh Gin baubles: A unique gift, these Christmas baubles are filled with Edinburgh Gin and come in flavours that include rhubarb and ginger, pomegranate and rose and classic gin.

 Here are some more details on some of the top things to do in Edinburgh in winter:

-Edinburgh Castle is a must-visit attraction all year round, and winter is no exception.
+- Edinburgh Castle is a must-visit attraction all year round, and winter is no exception.
 The castle has stunning city views, and you can explore its history with a skip-the-line tour.
 This is by far the most famous sight in the city.

-Santa’s Grotto is also located at West Princes Street Gardens and is perfect for families with young children.
+- Santa’s Grotto is also located at West Princes Street Gardens and is perfect for families with young children.
 Meet Santa and his elves and take a few photos.

 Sustainability

-Minimising Food Waste: The Christmas markets in Edinburgh are a feast for the senses.
+- Minimising Food Waste: The markets in Edinburgh are a feast for the senses.
 Instead of overbuying, try sharing portions.
 Many stalls provide small-sized servings, making it easy to sample various dishes without wasting food.

-Mindful Spending: Be selective with what you buy.
+- Mindful Spending: Be selective with what you buy.
 Prioritise items that are both local and made from sustainable materials.

-Plant-based Options: Edinburgh has an increasing number of vegan and vegetarian eateries which generally have a lower environmental impact.
+- Plant-based Options: Edinburgh has an increasing number of vegan and vegetarian eateries, which generally have a lower environmental impact.

 —